ray-arnab/demo/README.md

 ## Integration tests
 mvn clean verify

-### Prerequisites

-1. The command above starts a stand alone server at 8080.
-Please ensure that no other standalone application runs on that port at that stage

-2. Setup Selenium stand alone v 3.4.0 in local and start
+### Prerequisites: Setup Selenium stand alone v 3.4.0 in local and start
 java -jar selenium-server-standalone-3.4.0.jar -port 4445

+Note: The application starts a server at random port against which the tests are run

 ## Create package